GBLille/MassiveFold/README.md

   * score_distribution: performs 3 plots that summarize the score's distribution at three levels:
     - an histogram of all scores indiscriminately
     ![header](imgs/plot_illustrations/score_distribution.png)
-    - a density plot for each version of neural network model
+    - a density plot for each neural network model version
     ![header](imgs/plot_illustrations/versions_density.png)
     - a boxplot for each neural network model
     ![header](imgs/plot_illustrations/models_scores.png)